Monday, September 30, 2019

 Go directly to the back of this meat market for BBQ!

-I picked Mother up bright an early from my sister's house in Georgetown and we drove straight to the eye doc in central Austin.
-Traffic was the usual on a Friday, but we made good time since I took the toll road. {Note to self: buy a toll tag already.} The doc told my mother her eye looked good, post surgery, and we made a follow up appointment for the 30th.
+I picked Mother up bright an early from Georgetown and we drove straight to the eye doc in central Austin.
+Traffic was the usual on a Friday, but we made good time since I took the toll road.
+The doc told my mother her eye looked good, post surgery, and we made a follow up appointment for the 30th.

 There is one choice for chips, people

 We were all set to head back to Brenham when she realized she didn't have her glasses.
-We called sister, who looked around and couldn't find them at her house either.
 So we headed over to the surgery center just a few miles away.
 After 20 minutes or so there, no luck.

 Pressed tin ceilings and giant windows

-About halfway to Giddings, where we decided to stop and eat BBQ, sister found the glasses.
+About halfway to Giddings, where we decided to stop and eat BBQ.
+The glasses were found, back in Georgetown, safe and sound, and will be mailed right off to Mother.
 Praise.
-They were in her purse, safe and sound, and she would get them mailed right off to Mother.

 You would think we were starving - a common theme for me lately